gvwilson/thirdbit/src/fiction/makers-return/index.md

 "It could be a trap."

 Violet nodded.
-"I don't see a door."
+"I don't see a door to get in."

 "Me either.
 Mouse?
-How do we get in?"
+How do we get to him?"

 `unknown searching`
-The bot zipped away
+The bot disappeared beneath the nearest desk.

-to disappear beneath the nearest desk.
+"Hey, be careful,"

-"Hey, be careful," Sindy said as Violet seated herself in front of one of the control panels.
+Sindy said as Violet seated herself in front of one of the control panels.

 "It's all right.
 This is a pretty standard layout."